patcha-ranat/MLOps-ml-system/README.md

         source pyenv/Scripts/activate
         # for mac: source pyenv/script/bin/activate

-        # (pyenv)
+        # (pyenv) TODO: replace with path to specific project
-        pip install -r requirements.txt
+        pip install -r <project-directory/requirements.txt>
         ```
+    - To reset python environment, please run this command:
+        ```bash
+        # delete 'pyenv' file
+        make clean
+        ```
 2. Cloud Infrastructure Setting up

-    - Some sub-projects are required to set up cloud resources.
+    Some sub-projects are required to set up cloud resources.
 We will utilize ***Terraform*** as much as possible to reduce manual configuration and enhance reproducibility.
 If the project is required, the Terraform folder will be located in it, intended to manage it as a resource group for each project.
-    - However, some projects might either not be fully finished or not focus on using cloud resources.
-Terraform will be skipped, and all the manual steps will be specified in the documentation instead.

 ## 2. Projects and Development
 1. [MBTI-IPIP: Know your MBTI within 12 questions through ML model deployed with streamlit on Azure cloud](./mbti_ipip/README.md)